Longines Cal.491 Ultra-Chron Automatic 18ct 1971 37mm Tonneau

 Free UK Special Delivery

 Longines is one of the very oldest Swiss watch manufacturers with an unparalleled history of invention, innovation, patents and awards.
 The company is also responsible for some of the most beautiful watches ever made, however, it has been treated as something of a Cinderella among the watch collecting fraternity until relatively recently.
-Longines is now rightfully returning towards the elevated status it once held in the pre and post 2nd World War period when it ranked among the very best of Swiss watch manufacturers.
-It is really only within the past three or four years that Longines vintage watches have risen again to the admiration and popularity they deserve, with values rising of by around 15 – 20% per year.
-On certain models, such as the now legendary Longines Calibre.13ZN chronograph, prices have sky-rocketed!
+Longines is now rightfully returning towards the elevated status it held during the pre and post 2nd World War period when it ranked among the very best of Swiss watch manufacturers.
+Within the past five years, Longines vintage watches have risen again to the admiration and popularity they deserve, with values rising by around 10 – 20% per year.
+On certain models, such as the now legendary Longines Calibre.13ZN chronograph, prices have simply sky-rocketed!

 Why this watch is Important